 A tidy website has a clear structure, and each page has at least one internal link from another relevant page.
 In short, internal links are what make it possible for users to navigate to find your content.
 Besides that, they help make your pages and site crawlable too.
 So they’re really important for SEO.
 The links connect the dots, so to say.

-Orphaned content are pages or posts that don’t receive any links from other pages on your site.
+Orphaned content is pages or posts that don’t receive any links from other pages on your site.
 These pages are out there, somewhere, but nobody is ever going to find them.
 (And that includes Google).
 However, orphaned content isn’t just bad because it’s hidden away and hard for search engines to find.
 It can make you feel rubbish about your website, too.

 We all start out with the best intentions, making great content to build websites that we love.
 And that we want everyone else to love, too!
 But as time goes on, you can’t help losing track of the details (especially if you create a lot of content).
 Some pages or posts are bound to slip through the net, one way or another.
 Pages that you cared about, once upon a time.